fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    The pubspec. yaml file is the most important file in any Flutter project.
    It is the place where you provide all the required dependencies of your Flutter project.

+5. What is the difference between NetworkImage and Image.network in flutter?

+   NetworkImage class creates an object the provides an image from the src URL passed to it.
+It is not a widget and does not output an image to the screen.
+   Image.network creates a widget that displays an image on the screen.
+It is just a named constructor on the Image class (a stateful widget).
+It sets the image property using the NetworkImage .
+This image property is used finally to display the image.

 ## Contributors

 [![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/0)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/0)[![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/1)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/1)[![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/2)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/2)[![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/3)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/3)[![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/4)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/4)[![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/5)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/5)[![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/6)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/6)[![](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/images/7)](https://sourcerer.io/fame/xlogix/fnplus/flutter-interview-questions/links/7)